 Fossils discovered in the phosphate mines of Florida have revealed much about the history of the land.
 They tell us that many species of mammals came to tropical and sub-tropical Florida forests from other parts of the world to escape the advancing glaciers of the great “Ice Ages.”
 Thanks to the unique geological characteristics of this phosphate-rich region, most of the fossils are beautifully preserved, with amazing detail and color.
 To this day, the land surrounding Streamsong is known as the Bone Valley region of Florida.

-Experienced biologists, botanists, environmental engineers and committed hospitality professionals have done more than just reclaim this formally mined land; they came up with ways to improve it.
-A bold vision that started just over six years ago now helps support the local economy creating over 450 hospitality-related jobs, protecting the land, water and wildlife – all paramount to the resort’s development and ongoing operation.
-Streamsong is a place where individuals and organizations can accomplish things of value and returned renewed.
+Since opening experienced biologists, botanists, environmental engineers and committed hospitality professionals have done more than just reclaim this formally mined land; they have improved it.
+A bold vision that started just over a decade ago now helps support the local economy creating over 450 hospitality-related jobs, protecting the land, water and wildlife – all paramount to the resort’s ongoing operation, now stewarded by KemperSports.
+Streamsong is a place where individuals and organizations can accomplish things of value and return renewed.

-The transformation of this unique landscape gave rise to a one-of-a-kind destination now known around the world as a place so aptly named – Streamsong.
+The transformation of this unique landscape gave rise to a one-of-a-kind golf destination now known around the world as a place so aptly named – Streamsong.
 No highways, no houses or condos, no obstructed sunrises or sunsets.
 Just the sights and sounds, the flora and fauna, the water and wind of natural Florida.